OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 <p align="justify">
 EzGitDoc interface is split into two sections.
-Elements that can be created on page are listed in the sidebar on the left.
+Elements that can be created on the page are listed in the sidebar.
 Area with white border is a place where all rendered elements are stored during process of making prototype.
 </p>

 :::note
-Clicking one of the elements from sidebar or using exact key combination trigger modal in which you will need to pass some information in order to create element.
+Clicking one of the elements from sidebar or using exact key combination trigger modal in which you will need to pass some information in order to create chosen element.
 :::

 ### 2. Tools